inoas/gleam-cake/DEVELOPMENT.md

    - Use snapshot testing soon

 2. Build an ActiveRecord pattern

    - Follow CakePHP ORM but put any stateless validation rules in entities (opaque custom types of rows) and put any stateful validation in table types.

+3. Query Validator with concrete adapter => some things are not possible on certain adapters, e.g. SIMILAR TO in SQLite, allow to catch these at test time in user land